Abdullah-Shibib/Ecommerce-Website/README.md

 # Ecommerce-Website
-Welcome to Abdu's Electronic Store!
+Welcome to our Electronic Store!
 This project showcases a mock-up for an electronic store website with a focus on computer hardware.
 Below is a comprehensive guide to understand and work with the project.

 Table of Contents